jukenner/pager/README.txt

         10: Used, Continuation of a memory block
         11: Used, End of a memory block (Can be used by itself)

-    To create a single-page block can be created using just the "11" state.
+    A single-page block can be created using just the "11" state.

     The page map has the following structure: